Table of Contents

 Encyclopedia Dramatica (ED) was an internet drama wiki that ran from 20041) to 2011,2) initially shuttering after the founder's controversial 'return to form' attempt.3)4) At the time, the wiki was noted for its wealth of internet culture,5)6) but it has since regressed into a stale,7) unfunny shock wiki for edgy shitkids,8) which isn't helped by the fact that Know Your Meme, or even the Soyjak Wiki, has filled their niche.

-Ignoring its spam of unsavory images, the wiki masks cyberstalking as trolling and its content encourages self-hatred in social rejects to foster extremist ideologies, as evidenced by their former administrators being a neo-Nazi9) with mixed Jewish heritage,10) and a 2017 school shooter.11) It has also indirectly led to a 2018 misogynist van attack12) and a 2022 anti-LGBT mass shooting.13)14)
+Ignoring its spam of unsavory images, the wiki masks cyberstalking as trolling and its content encourages self-hatred in social rejects to foster extremist ideologies, as evidenced by former administrators being a neo-Nazi9) with mixed Jewish heritage,10) and a school shooter.11) The wiki has also, indirectly, led to a misogynist van attack12) and an anti-LGBT nightclub shooting.13)14)

 Fandom (Wikia)